 Custom CSS classes added to calendar items for avoiding styling conflicts.

-constraints?: ConstraintsPrevent the user from navigating the calendar outside a certain date range (e.g. when
+Optionalconstraints?: ConstraintsPrevent the user from navigating the calendar outside a certain date range (e.g. when

 configuring a date picker) by specifying either the start, end, or both.
 It's possible to

-change these dynamically after initialization, per the Clndr
+change these dynamically after initialization, per the Clndr instance's API functions.

-configures which key(s) to look for dates in the
+If supplying an events array, dateParameter configures which key(s) to look for dates in the

-option.
+events provided per the events option.
 Only parts of this object may be provided, in case of

 exclusively configuring single-day or multi-day events only.

-daysAn array of day abbreviation labels used in the calendar header.
+OptionaldaysAn array of day abbreviation labels used in the calendar header.
 If providing a date-fns locale

-option, the days of the week will be guessed.
+per the locale option, the days of the week will be guessed.

 The view that should be rendered initially; Only relevant when configuring multiple views to allow switching between views.